ericx1907/til/bash/copy_to_clipboard.md

-There are two approaches to problem.
+There are two approaches to this problem.

 ## Install a version of vim that has clipboard support:
 Use `vim --version | grep clipboard` to check if vim has clipboard.
 If it return `-clipboard` that means it doe not have that.
 Either recompile vim or install a vim package that has that clipboard.
 On Debin/Ubuntu: `sudo apt install vim-gtk3`.